 5. PREREQUISITES.
-Two conditions, "X", or one failure, "F", in prerequisite work for any subject excludes the student from that subject.
+Two conditions, (X), or one failure, (F), in prerequisite work for any subject excludes the student from that subject.
 The term-end grade in any subject is the determining grade in ascertaining the eligibility of a student for advanced work.

 6. PROMOTION TO HIGHER CLASS.
 Promotion from one class to another will be made when the total credits earned are not more than eight less than the number required to complete the year of the course in which the student is registered, except that promotion from one class to another will not be made in the spring term.
 7. CHANGE IN DIVISION.
-A student changing from one division to another may not be deficient in more than 16 points and must obtain the authorization of both the dean of the division in which he has been enrolled and the dean of the division which he wishes to enter.
-He must procure a transcript of his credits from the Registrar to be presented to the dean of the division in which he wishes to enroll.
+A student changing from one division to another may not be deficient in more than 16 points and must obtain the authorization of both the Dean of the Division in which he has been enrolled and the Dean of the Division which he wishes to enter.
+He must obtain a transcript of his credits from the Registrar to be presented to the dean of the division in which he wishes to enroll.
 Changes will not be permitted except at the opening of a term.

 8. LATE REGISTRATION.
-Students, registering after the regular registration date are required to pay for the first day of tardiness a fee of three dollars (\$3), and an additional fee of one dollar (\$1) per day up to the limit of five dollars (\$5).
+Students, registering after the regular registration date are required to pay for the first day of tardiness a fee of \$3, and an additional fee of \$1 per day up to the limit of \$5.
 Students will not ordinarily be admitted to any of the four-year courses or to any classes later than Monday of the second week of the term.

 9. ADMISSION WITH DEFICIENCY.
 When a student is permitted to enter with deficiencies in required entrance subjects, such deficiencies must be made up during the first year of attendance in college.
-Other deficiencies must be made up before the opening of the third year of college work.